Level/abstract-level/UPGRADING.md

 **Introducing `abstract-level`: a fork of `abstract-leveldown` that removes the need for `levelup` and `encoding-down`.
 This means that an `abstract-level` database is a complete solution that doesn't need to be wrapped.
 It has the same API as `level(up)` including encodings, promises and events.
 In addition, implementations can now choose to use Uint8Array for keys and values instead of Buffer.
 Consumers of an implementation can use both.**

+We've put together several upgrade guides for different modules.
+See the [FAQ](https://github.com/Level/community#faq) to find the best upgrade guide for you.
 This upgrade guide describes how to replace `abstract-leveldown` with `abstract-level`.

 The npm package name is `abstract-level` and the main export (and prototype) is called `AbstractLevel` rather than `AbstractLevelDOWN`.
 Support of Node.js 10 has been dropped.

 For most folks, a database that upgraded from `abstract-leveldown` to `abstract-level` can be a drop-in replacement for a `level(up)` database.
 Let's start this guide there: all methods have been enhanced and tuned to reach API parity with `levelup` and `level`.